antfu/talks/2025-10-09/src/slides.md

 I would picture Vite DevTools as the shared infrastructure for building DevTools.

-[click] To make the communication eaiser, we provide the built-in RPC layer for plugin authors to extend and communicate between server and clients easier like function call in all the different envoriements.
+[click] To make the communication easier, we provide the built-in RPC layer for plugin authors to extend and communicate between server and clients easier like function call in all the different environments.

 [click] We also wanted to make it possible for users to decide the ways to consume the devtools.
-Either with a embedded floating panel like Nuxt DevTools, or via browser extension to be presented in the browser DevTools, or a standalone webpage, or a deployable SPA as a snapshot of your current data, etc. Vite DevTools will provide the abastraction layer for supporting these senarios isomorphically.
+Either with a embedded floating panel like Nuxt DevTools, or via browser extension to be presented in the browser DevTools, or a standalone webpage, or a deployable SPA as a snapshot of your current data, etc. Vite DevTools will provide the abstraction layer for supporting these scenarios isomorphically.

-[click] We will provide unfied entry points and routing system. ??
+[click] We will provide unified entry points and routing system. ??
 -->

 ---